 - 1. Government Code section 6159 authorizes the acceptance of credit card payments by the trial court and establishes the conditions under which payment by credit card is allowed.
 The same requirements apply to debit card payments. - 2.
 If the trial court desires to accept credit card or debit card payments, it must first receive approval from the Judicial Council of California or the Administrative Director.
-Refer to Policy No. FIN 13.01 Banking Service for the procedures to receive Judicial Council of California approval to accept credit or debit card payments. - 3.
+For the procedures to receive Judicial Council of California approval to accept credit or debit card payments, see Policy No. FIN 13.01 Banking Service. - 3.
 The trial court may accept the following types of payments by credit card or debit card: - a.
-Bail deposits for any offense not declared to be a felony. - b.
+Bail deposits for any offense not declared to be a felony.5 - b.
 Filing fees or other court fees. - c.
-Any court-ordered fee, fine, forfeiture, penalty, or assessment. - 4.
-The court may accept credit card or debit card payments in person, over the telephone, over the Internet, or by mail. - 5.
-For payments made by telephone, the customer's name as it appears on the credit card or debit card, telephone number, card number, the card expiration date, and the nonembossed security code printed on the back of the card must be obtained.
-The customer's case number is also required, so that the case management system can be updated with the payment information. - 6.
-For payments made via the Internet, the same information must be obtained from the customer as for telephone payments.
+Any court-ordered fee, fine, forfeiture, penalty, or assessment. - d.
+Restitution. - 4.
+The court may accept credit card or debit card payments in person, over the telephone, over the Internet, or by mail.

-&lt;sup>4 Gov. Code, § 6159(c); Cal.
+4 Gov. Code, § 6159(c); Cal.
 Rules of Court, rule 10.820(a).

-&lt;sup>5 Gov. Code, § 6159(b)(1).
+5 Gov. Code, § 6159(b)(1).

-- 7. When receiving payments via the Internet, the primary focus is to assure that the trial court's website is secured against the unauthorized use or theft of customer information: - a.
+- 5. For payments made by telephone, the customer's name as it appears on the credit card or debit card, telephone number, card number, the card expiration date, and the non-embossed security code printed on the back of the card must be obtained.
+The customer's case number is also required, so that the case management system can be updated with the payment information. - 6.
+For payments made via the Internet, the same information must be obtained from the customer as for telephone payments. - 7.
+When receiving payments via the Internet, the primary focus is to assure that the trial court's website is secured against the unauthorized use or the 3ft of customer information: - a.
 Internally, access to customer information shall be limited to a small number of authorized court employees.
 For internal control purposes, system access codes shall be assigned to these employees. - b.
 Externally, the trial court must protect against electronic data theft.
 The trial court shall ensure the security of Internet transactions by establishing firewalls and other protection devices, or by outsourcing the Internet payment function to a qualified vendor or the trial court's Internet service provider or website host with the appropriate logical and physical security. - 8.
 Prior to accepting any credit card or debit card payment, the validity of the payment must be verified by obtaining the authorization code from the credit card processor. - 9.
-Civil Code section 1747.08 prohibits writing down any identification information on the credit card transaction form or otherwise, as a condition to accepting the credit card payment.
+Trial courts should refrain from writing down any identification information on the credit card transaction form or otherwise, as a condition to accepting the credit card payment.
 However, if the customer does not produce the credit card upon request to verify the number, the cashier may record the card presenter's driver's license or identification card number.